 By keeping humans "on the loop," we can maintain control over AI operations, and be able to intervene when necessary, thus fostering more trustworthy and effective AI solutions.

-Key components of Human-on-the-loop
+Key Components of Human-on-the-loop

 The Human-on-the-Loop (HOTL) approach in machine learning and AI systems involves several key components to ensure the effective integration of human oversight with autonomous machine operations.